 When This Medicine Should Not Be Used

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to any beta-blocker, or if you have certain heart problems.
-Ask your doctor about these heart problems.
+Do not use if you had an allergic reaction to pindolol, or if you have asthma or certain heart problems.
+Talk with your doctor about what these heart problems are.

 How to Use This Medicine

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.